MarksMultiverse/MMblog/content/docs/AZURE-automate-testdb-azuresql.md

 -	Create a runbook.
 -	Schedule the runbook.

-This is not a step-by-step tutorial but more a high over instuction.
+Note: This is not a step-by-step tutorial but more a high-over instruction.

 ## Automation Account

 First you have to create a standard automation account in Azure.
 Nothing special.
-Nowadays a system assigned identity is automatically created when creatin an automation account.
+Nowadays a system assigned identity is automatically created when creating an automation account.
 Great!
 ![Automation Account](/AZURE-automate-testdb-sql/aa-acount.jpg)
 Now we have to make sure that we give it the right permissions under Azure role assignments.
 I made the automation account `Owner` on the subscription.
 That did the trick for me, because I also would like to experiment with other SQL servers in the future.
 Please consider giving the account other permissions in your production environment on the basis of least privilege principle.
 ![Azure role assignment](/AZURE-automate-testdb-sql/Azure-role-assignment.jpg)